Use to find companies where this pattern is active.

 Explanation

-Each observation reads a cash-flow ratio: Operating Cash Flow Margin (TTM, Industry-Benchmarked) is trailing twelve-month operating cash flow divided by trailing twelve-month revenue, positioned within the industry peer range.
+Each observation reads a cash-flow ratio: Operating Cash Flow Margin (Industry-Benchmarked) is operating cash flow divided by revenue, both read from the latest fiscal year the cash flow statement and the income statement share, positioned within the industry peer range.
 A high score means OCF/Revenue is in the upper portion of peers.
 FCF/OCF (Industry-Benchmarked) is free cash flow divided by operating cash flow, positioned within the industry peer range.
-A high score means free cash flow is a large share of operating cash flow — equivalently, capex consumed only a small share of operating cash for that period.
+A high score means free cash flow is a larger share of operating cash flow than it is at most peers — capex consumed less of operating cash than it did at theirs.
+The position is relative, so in a capital-heavy industry this can fire on a company whose capex still exceeded its operating cash flow outright, leaving free cash flow negative; the reading is that it did so by less than its peers did, never that capex was small.
 It is not a measure of earnings converting to cash.
 Operating Cash Flow to Sales (Annual) is the most recent annual operating cash flow divided by sales, self-mapped so a 30% ratio reaches the maximum.
 This is the same conceptual ratio as the first observation but on annual data and against a fixed scale rather than industry peers.
 When all three align, three cash-flow ratios are elevated together — a one-period snapshot, not a structural claim about the business model.

 Interpretation